Table of Contents

 A hands-on, interactive introduction to this foundational computer science and engineering subject

-• Includes new block proof tool that gives instructors ability to teach proof writing skills at scale
+- Includes new block proof tool that gives instructors the ability to teach proof-writing skills at scale

-• Includes 750 questions, animations and interactive tools, including hundreds of end-of-section exercises
+- Includes 750 learning questions, animations, and interactive tools, including hundreds of end-of-section exercises

-New block proof tool gives instructors ability to assess and teach proof writing skills in large introductory discrete math courses.
+The block ordering tool gives instructors the ability to assess and teach proof-writing skills in large introductory discrete math courses.
 Learn more here.

 Author Dr. Sandy Irani explains how students learn with the new block proof tool: